Micah Smaldone

 Micah Smaldone (born 1978) is an American singer, songwriter and guitarist based in Maine.
 He was a member of several New England area bands, and is best known for the solo music made under his given name, Micah Blue Smaldone.

 Career

+Growing up in the small town of Kennebunk, Maine, Smaldone developed an interest in punk rock and skateboarding.
 Smaldone was a founding member of the Pinkerton Thugs, an anarchist street punk band that played an integral part in the mid-1990s Boston punk revival.
 He played in several other bands of different styles prior to becoming a solo performer around the turn of the century.

 Built upon a foundation of fingerstyle Piedmont Blues guitar, Smaldone's solo efforts have expanded over the years into full-band accompaniment, both acoustic and electric, and often vivid, harrowing lyrics.

 To date he has released four solo studio albums, and has toured regularly across United States and Europe.
+Now based in South Portland, Maine, Smaldone has started a new punk project called Wake in Fright.
+He also builds and sells amplifiers.